azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ```
 Close the current PS window and start a new one.
 (This is required for the new settings to take effect.)
 After this, all AzSK.ADO cmdlets, SVTs, etc. run on the local machine will start sending events (outcomes of
 security scans) into the Log Analytics repository corresponding to the workspace ID above.
-To send logs from the ADOScanner added pipeline, add two pipeline variable LAWSId and LAWSSharedKey.

 **Step-2 :** Generate some AzSK.ADO events and validate that they are reaching the configured Log Analytics workspace.